 5.x.1 Description

 This use case assumes that one or more Premises Radio Access Stations (PRASs) were deployed in home.
-The IP traffic via the PRAS can be offloaded towards an external IP network close to the UE.
+The IP traffic via the PRAS can be offloaded towards an external IP network at eRG directly, without going through 5GC, which is depicted in Figure 1.
+The external IP network can be enterprise private network, or internet.